dotenvcloud/cli/CONTRIBUTING.md

 Feel free to:
 - Open an issue for questions
 - Ask in Discord
-- Email us at contributors@dotenv.com
+- Email us at contributors@dotenv.cloud

 Thank you for contributing to DotEnv CLI! 💙